Andrea Pinamonti

-Andrea Pinamonti (born 19 May 1999) is an Italian professional footballer who plays as a striker for club Sassuolo and the Italy national team.
+Andrea Pinamonti (born 19 May 1999) is an Italian professional footballer who plays as a striker for club Lazio and the Italy national team.

 Club career

 Inter Milan

 At the age of 17 on 8 December 2016, Pinamonti made his senior debut for Inter Milan against Sparta Prague in the last match of 2016–17 UEFA Europa League group stage.
 He was selected as a starter by coach Stefano Pioli and delivered a well-received performance, helping Inter to finish their European campaign with a 2–1 victory.
 On 12 February 2017, Pinamonti made his Serie A debut in a 2–0 victory against Empoli at San Siro.
 He latter dubbed his debut as "indescribable".
 In the 2016–17 season, Pinamonti also won the Primavera title with the U19 youth team.

 In the 2017–18 season, Pinamonti became a member of the first team but continued to play with Internzionale's U19 team in the UEFA Youth League.
 He made his season's first appearance on 12 December 2017, playing as a starter in the Coppa Italia match against Serie C club Pordenone.